peleiden/rl-rubiks/README.md

 git clone https://github.com/asgerius/rl-rubiks
 ```
 For the modules to work, you *might* need to add the main repo folder to your PYTHONPATH.
-In \*nix-systems, you can add the following line, to your shell login script:
+In \*nix-systems, you can add the following line to your shell login script:
 ```
 export PYTHONPATH=$PYTHONPATH:<path where you cloned>/rl-rubiks
 ```
-If you're using bash, this can be achieved by running
+If your shell is bash, this can be achieved by running
 ```
 echo "export PYTHONPATH=\$PYTHONPATH:<path where you cloned>/rl-rubiks" >> ~/.bashrc
 ```